-At Pinehurst, the Director of International Students can assist with the application process and offers a full service for obtaining accommodation, student visa’s and travel and health insurance at no extra charge.
+Our Admissions Manager can assist you with the application process, we offer a full service for obtaining accommodation, student visas and travel and health insurance at no extra charge.

 Once enrolled students participate in a comprehensive orientation programme designed to orientate them with the school environment and our expectations as well as receiving ongoing pastoral care.

 International students are integrated into regular classes across Year 1 to 13 and where appropriate receive extra support in particular subjects.
 We also provide English as a Second Language (ESOL) teaching, either individually or in small groups during class time if required.

 For further information, please contact Nicole Chen our Admissions Manager at [email protected]

 Pinehurst has been accepted as a signatory and has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students, published by the Ministry of Education.
 Copies of the Code are available here.

 All students are required to have a current student visa to be enrolled at Pinehurst.
 Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying and reporting requirements are available through the New Zealand Immigration Service and can be viewed on their website.